Democratic Leader

 Students engaged in a Business English lesson discussing various leadership styles, focusing on the advantages and disadvantages of democratic leadership in different scenarios.

 What does it take to be “The Man”?
-In this lesson, students will discuss different types of leadership styles and the advantages and disadvantages of democratic leadership in several situations.
-This lesson features a video about the qualities and characteristics of democratic leaders.
-Students will learn and practice vocabulary relating to the topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore different types of leadership styles with a focus on the advantages and disadvantages of democratic leadership in various situations.
+The lesson features a video about the qualities and characteristics of democratic leaders.
+Students will learn and practice relevant vocabulary related to leadership styles.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adult and teenage learners, ensuring a dynamic and insightful learning experience.

 Lesson Objectives